openharmony/docs/en/application-dev/reference/apis/js-apis-data-preferences.md

 flush(): Promise&lt;void&gt;

-Saves the modification of this object to the **Storage** instance and synchronizes the modification to the file.
+Saves the modification of this object to the **Preferences** instance and synchronizes the modification to the file.

 This method uses an asynchronous callback to return the result.